fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 *4) What are some rules/guidelines when writing programs in OOP?*
 It's generally a good idea to:
-- Expose as few public interfaces as possible in order to achieve strong data protection within our objects
+- Expose as few public interfaces as possible in order to achieve strong data protection within our objects and reduce the chance of inadvertantly changing the state of objects.
-- Have classes that interact with a few other classes through collaboration, rather than having all classes collaborate with all other classes (which introduces too many dependencies, something that OO tries to avoid in the first place)
+- Have classes that interact with a few other classes through collaboration, rather than having all classes collaborate with all other classes (which introduces too many dependencies, something that OO tries to avoid in the first place).
 - Not to include the class name in instance methods, which reduces human readability of code
 - Avoid long method invocation chains, as these are both difficult to read, and introduce dependencies on methods earlier in the chain returning expected results.
-- Use setter methods, rather than work directly with instance variables, as working directly with instance variables bypasses any logic or guards we might apply within a setter method
+- Use setter methods, rather than work directly with instance variables, as working directly with instance variables bypasses any logic or guards we might apply within a setter method.

 ### Classes, objects, encapsulation, working with collaborator objects, method access control
 *5) What is encapsulation?
 How does encapsulation relate to the public interface of a class?*
 __Encapsulation__: Encapsulation is the hiding of functionality within code, making it unavailable to the rest of the code base.
 It is a form of data protection, such that data cannot be changed or manipulated without obvious intent.

 Encapsulation can be achieved by instantiating objects from classes.
 Within those objects, we have instance variables (created on instantiation of objects when assigned a value) and instance methods (defined in the class) that are encapsulated within the object, and can only be accessed by that object's class or the object itself.
-This improves our ability to debug when we make changes to code and reduce the number of dependencies on/from other parts of the code base.
+This improves our ability to debug when we make changes to code and reduce the number of dependencies on/from other parts of the code base by encapsulating methods that are relevant to a class as a logical entity (i.e. instead of calling methods from various classes or modules, which would introduce additional dependencies).

-In our example below, any changes we make to `Dog` (or objects instantiated from `Dog`) is made specifically to that class, meaning any errors we get in relation `Dog` or objects instantiated from `Dog` can likely be resolved in a single location in our code, even though there is a collaborative relationship between `peter` and `ted`.
+In our example below, any changes we make to `Dog` (or objects instantiated from `Dog`) is made specifically to that class, meaning any errors we get in relation `Dog` or objects instantiated from `Dog` can likely be resolved in a single location in our code.

+We have a collaborative relationship specified between the `Human` class and the `Dog` class through the `@pet` instance variable.

-The `@pet_name` instance variable is also encapsulated within the `ted` object - there is no ability defined within the code to change or access that instance variable.
-Similarly, `ted` does not have access to the `Human#speak` method, since that method is defined and encapsulated in the `Human` class.
+The `@pet` instance variable is encapsulated within the created `peter` object - there is no ability defined within the code to change or access that instance variable.
+Similarly, the object instantiated from the `Dog` class does not have access to the `Human#speak` method, since that method is defined and encapsulated in the `Human` class.
+Each classes' methods are encapsulated within their respective class definitions (and not reliant on methods defined in other classes or modules to achieve functionality).
 ```
 class Human
   def initialize(name, pet)
     @name = name
-    @pet = pet
+    @pet = Dog.new('Ted')
   end

   def speak